Bill Memo: Birds and Bees Protection Act

 Following the lead of other states and the European Union, New York should take the commonsense step to ban the most common and harmful uses of neonics and protect the pollinator species and food systems we depend on.

-Environmental Advocates NY Bill Rating: Major Benefit
+Environmental Advocates NY Bill Rating: Substantial Benefit

 Memo #: 35